 Accommodation Near the Hartz Mountains

-If you’re looking to stay a while in the region surrounding Geeveston, I’ve linked some resources below to help you out.
+If you're looking to stay a while in the region surrounding Geeveston after the Hartz Peak walk, I've linked some resources below to help you out.

-You might be surprised to hear that you can actually stay at Tahune Adventures.
+- The Tahune Airwalk Lodge - You might be surprised to hear that you can actually stay at Tahune Adventures.
 There are numerous rooms to choose from ranging from bunk dorms to full-family suites.
 Facilities include a restaurant, a shared kitchen and a shared lounge, along with free WiFi.
-So, if you’re in the area, why not check out Tahune Adventures and stay at the lodge?

-Otherwise, there are also a few hotels and motels available at the nearest township of Geeveston.
+Otherwise, there are also a few hotels and motels available at the nearest township of Geeveston that are a great stop after the Hartz Peak walk.
 Below is a map you can use to check for the best deals for your dates.

 More Tasmanian Waterfall Guides, Hikes and Adventures